 Ready to give this a try?
 If so, what habits are you going to start with first?
 Drop me a line and share your thoughts!
 Email me here.

-If you're curious to learn more or if you're ready to embrace the sun safely join our mailing list and for a limited time receive a discount off your first purchase.
+If you're curious to learn more or if you're in to keeping your skin glowing, join our mailing list and for a limited time receive a discount off your first purchase.
 Our goal is to keep you stylish and have you ready to be UP For anything you want to do.

 Stay stylish and sun safe friends!
 Be UP For Anything #wearUPF